w3c/wcag3/guidelines/groups/input-operation/pointer-input/simple-pointer-input-available.md

 :::tests
 **Procedure**
-1. Check that any functionality that uses pointer input other than simple pointer input can also be operated by a simple pointer input or a sequence of simple pointer inputs that do not require timing.
+For each functionality that uses pointer input other than simple pointer input:
+1. Check that it can also be operated by a simple pointer input or a sequence of simple pointer inputs that do not require timing.

 **Expected results**
 - #1 is true